Product

 Another manager noted that while they have not yet organized an SPV that accepted investment from another SPV, they have had discussions about potential structures.
 These include co-GP relationships where two GPs manage an SPV together, optimizing logistics and sharing economics.

-Overall, while pass-through SPVs offer access to high-demand deals, emerging managers must navigate regulatory, fiduciary, and logistical challenges.
+Overall, while layered SPVs offer access to high-demand deals, emerging managers must navigate regulatory, fiduciary, and logistical challenges.
 Sydecar's platform helps mitigate some of these issues by providing compliance and administrative support, making the process more efficient and transparent.

 Investor Perspective

-Investors have mixed views on pass-through SPVs due to the potential for stacked fees.
+Investors have mixed views on layered SPVs due to the potential for stacked fees.
 When fees from multiple layers of SPVs are combined, the overall cost eats into the investment amount, reducing the investor's exposure to the company and making these deals less attractive.
 Some managers address this by reducing fees or waiving them altogether, focusing instead on the value of access to high-demand opportunities.
 This strategy helps strengthen relationships with LPs, who may be more willing to invest in other vehicles where fees are charged.

-Overall, while the prospect of stacked fees in pass-through SPVs can be a deterrent, transparent communication and strategic fee structures can enhance the attractiveness of these deals for LPs.
+Overall, while the prospect of stacked fees in layered SPVs can be a deterrent, transparent communication and strategic fee structures can enhance the attractiveness of these deals for LPs.
 By focusing on the value of access and maintaining strong LP relationships, managers can alleviate investor concerns and encourage them to continue investing.

 Complexity of these Deals

-Investing in pass-through SPVs can introduce operational challenges.
+Investing in layered SPVs can introduce operational challenges.
 Managers must ensure they raise enough money to cover fees for both the investing SPV and the underlying entity, which might require holding back some funds if not all fees are paid upfront.
 Transparency is crucial; managers must inform investors that their SPV is investing in another SPV, not directly in the target company.
 If the underlying SPV doesn't secure an investment in the company, the investors' funds might not be used as intended.
 This could result in returning the capital to investors, potentially reduced by fees, even though the deal didn't go through.
 Additionally, even if the investment doesn’t proceed, investors will receive a distribution, which may have tax consequences, and they will be issued a Schedule K-1 for their tax reporting.

-Tax reporting for pass-through SPVs can be intricate, requiring waiting for underlying K-1s which can trigger filing extensions.
-As mentioned earlier, SPVs are typically formed as pass-through entities.
+Tax reporting for layered SPVs can be intricate, requiring waiting for underlying K-1s which can trigger filing extensions.
+As mentioned earlier, SPVs are typically formed as layered entities.
 This means that all income and deduction items pass through to each investor, retaining their tax characteristics.
 This information is communicated to each investor through a Schedule K-1.
 Each entity must first receive a K-1 from the underlying ‘layer’ (SPV) before it can file its tax return.
 The more layers there are, the longer the chain of K-1s.
 Depending on an SPV’s position within the chain, investors may need to wait significantly longer for their K-1s, requiring investors to extend the filing date of their own tax returns.

 Importance of a Reliable Admin Partner